 In the ordinary course of our business, we are exposed to the risk of decreases in the prices obtained for our electricity and heat.
 We sell the majority of our electricity at prices derived from European market prices, which are mainly driven by the prices of E.U. emission allowances and the cost of raw materials, as well as by the European aggregate supply and demand balance; available cross-border capacities; global oil, coal and gas prices and E.U. and national regulation of the wholesale energy market.
 Furthermore, there is a strong correlation between the price of electricity in the Czech Republic and the price of electricity in Germany, which is one of our export markets and the primary price-setting market in the region.
-Changes in global commodity prices, available cross-border capacities (caused for example by renewable energy sources or flow-based allocation) or a decline in electricity demand in

-Europe, as a result of a continued economic slowdown or further economic downturn, could decrease the price of electricity and could have a material adverse effect on our business, results of operations and financial condition.
+Changes in global commodity prices, available cross-border capacities (caused for example by renewable energy sources or flow-based allocation) or a decline in electricity demand in Europe, as a result of a continued economic slowdown or further economic downturn, could decrease the price of electricity and could have a material adverse effect on our business, results of operations and financial condition.

 The operation of our power plants, in particular our nuclear power plants, is characterized by high fixed costs.
 Some of our costs are not faced by our non-nuclear competitors because they are unique to the nuclear power generation industry.
 Our ability to generate sufficient turnover at sufficient margin to cover our fixed costs is dependent, in part, on favorable electricity prices and our overall sales and trading strategy.
 Because our costs are relatively fixed in nature, they cannot be reduced in periods of low electricity prices.
+Also some power plants with high variable costs, such as Počerady gas-fired power plant which is to be finished in 2013, may not be operated in the environment with unfavorable electricity prices.
 Therefore, in these circumstances, it is possible that we may not produce sufficient cash flows from our electricity sales or trading activities, which could have a material adverse effect on our business, results of operations and financial condition.